pythonanywhere/flask-tutorials/tutorial-2.md

 Let's checkpoint -- `git status` to see what there is to add -- it should be a new migration file and some changes to `flask_app.py` -- `git add` to add them, and `git commit` to finish off.

+## Adding the commenter field: storing the association

 The final step is to set up an association between comments and users.
 This needs two fields to be added to the `Comment` class: